-Substance Results of Sampling MCL Limit Primary Sources in Drinking Water Chromium 1.08 average N1 / A See Chromium 6 for use or source information Range .74-1.6 N/A Strontium 100.88 average N/A Naturally-occuring element.
+Substance Results of Sampling MCL Limit Primary Sources in Drinking Water Chromium 1.08 N/A Range .74-1.60 See Chromium 6 for use or source information Strontium 100.88 N/A Naturally-occuring element.
 Historically, commercial use of strontium was used in the faceplate glass of Range 79-130 cathode-ray tube televisions to block x-ray emissions.
-Vanadium 9.18 average N/A Naturally-occuring elemental metal used as vanadium penoxide, which is a chemical intermediate Range 7.9-120 1477 and a catalyst.
-Hexavalent Chromium • Chromium 6 1.23 average N/A Naturally-occuring element used in making steel and other alloys.
+Vanadium 9.18 N/A Naturally-occuring elemental metal used as vanadium penoxide, which is a chemical intermediate Range 79-120 and a catalyst.
+Hexavalent Chromium • Chromium 6 1.123 N/A Naturally-occuring element used in making steel and other alloys.
 Forms of Chromium-3 or 6 are used for chrome plating, dyes and pigments, leather tanning and wood preservation.
 Range .97-1.7 IN/A 1,4-Dioxane 1 positive sample 7.8 0 to 17.8 Cyclic aliphatic ether used as a solvent or solvent stabilizer in the manufacturing and processing of paper, cotton, textile products, automotive coolant, cosmetics & shampoos.